Shooting an interview: 10 top tips for nailing your footage

 An interview hinges on a subject being able to speak their truth.
 If they’re constantly interrupted by noise pollution like birdsong, slamming doors, buzzing electrical appliances, and angry neighbors, that truth becomes difficult to hear.

 Whether you interview someone at their home, in a studio, or in a field, your needs should be met.
 Will there be enough light, and if not, will you have the means to reproduce that light?
 How bad is the background noise?
 Are there enough power outlets?
 Review the space, film some test footage if you’re able, and see if it’s up to the task.
-If not, you may need to find somewhere else – bad audio kills good video.
+Even if you're shooting a vox pop, the location needs to work – after all, bad audio kills good video.

 3. Decide between natural lighting or something more stylized